 Positive psychology focuses on increasing strengths rather than fixing deficits, and thus there is something for everyone to gain from it.

-The group setting is an optimal environment to teach and practice positive psychology as it inherently fulfills aspects of known foundations of well-being within the PERMA model such as engagement and relationships.
+The group setting is an optimal environment to teach and practice positive psychology as it inherently fulfils aspects of known foundations of well-being within the PERMA model such as engagement and relationships.

 In the realm of personal coaching and therapy, there is ample opportunity to assess individual needs and apply positive psychology, however in a group, the larger hurdle is presenting information in such a way that each individual member gets something out of the experience whilst creating a positive group experience which cues broader transformation.